shwina/still-magic/_en/unit.md

     -   But many productive programmers believe in it, so maybe we're measuring the wrong things...

 FIXME: create concept map for unit testing

+## Eercises {#s:unit-exercises}

+FIXME: exercises for unit testing

+-   Modify explicit exception testing code to handle the wrong kind of exception.

 {% include links.md %}